collapsed-stacks/startups/questions/6066/what-do-i-need-to-do-to-have-my-blog-be-legally-recognized-as-a-business.md

 - tagged: `legal`, `entrepreneurship`
 - score: 2

-<p>What do I need to do to have my blog be legally recognized as a business?
+What do I need to do to have my blog be legally recognized as a business?
 Do I need to register somewhere?
 Do I need to incorporate?
 I am just starting a new blog.
-I know it's unlikely to be profitable and I don't have any plans to quit my day job to pursue it full time, but I would like to have all the legal stuff sorted out in case I manage to make an extra $50 bucks a month.</p>
+I know it's unlikely to be profitable and I don't have any plans to quit my day job to pursue it full time, but I would like to have all the legal stuff sorted out in case I manage to make an extra $50 bucks a month.

 ## Answer 6071